-If, as an employee or trainee, you become unemployed, you receive unemployment benefit.
+If, as an employee or trainee or as a person subject to compulsory insurance under employment promotion law, you become unemployed, you receive unemployment benefit.

-If, as an employee or trainee, you become unemployed, you receive unemployment benefit if you:
+If, as an employee or trainee or as a person subject to compulsory insurance under employment promotion law, you become unemployed, you receive unemployment benefit if you:

 The contribution rate for unemployment insurance is 3% of your earned income.
 As with pensions, there is a contribution assessment ceiling.
 The contribution is usually paid half-and-half by the employee and the employer.